 - Leadership Laboratory – Provides hands-on application of military concepts.
 Activities include drill, leadership reaction courses, general military training, uniform inspections and guest speakers.

 - Summer Training – During the summer, Navy scholarship students receive at-sea training on ships and submarines.
 Select students may receive training with aviation squadrons, Explosive Ordinance Disposal or SEAL teams prior to their senior year.
-Marine scholarship students attend mountain warfare training and Officer Candidate School.
+Marine scholarship students attend Marine Month and Officer Candidate School.